oracle/coherence-cli/DEVELOPMENT.md

 ### Pre-Requisites

-1. Install Go version 1.17 or above from [https://golang.org/doc/install](https://golang.org/doc/install).
+1. Install Go version 1.20 from [https://golang.org/doc/install](https://golang.org/doc/install).
 2. Maven 3.6.3+
 3. JDK 1.8+

+> Note: Java and Maven are only required if you wish to run the tests.

 ### Build for local platform